-We’ve heard that you may not all have this viva this year.
-If you do though, it’s nothing to be afraid of.
-You’ll be given a patient’s drug chart to work through describing each drug, drug interactions and errors on the kardex (these vary from a missing prescriber signature to incorrect doses of common drugs to drug contraindications etc).
+The viva is nothing to be afraid of.
+You’ll be given a patient’s drug chart to work through describing each drug, drug interactions and errors on the kardex (these vary from a missing prescriber signature to incorrect doses of common drugs to drug contraindications etc.).
 You’re also asked for your impression of the patient’s condition(s).
-After this you’ll be quizzed on the treatment of a medical emergency, e.g. paracetamol overdose or an acute asthma attack.
-There is a handy section at the back of the Oxford Handbook of Clinical Medicine detailing the treatment of pretty much all the emergencies you need to know.
-This exam is actually a lot less intimidating than it might sound; there are Kardex tutorials run throughout the year in which they cover cases that are very similar/identical to those that come up in the exam.
+This exam is actually a lot less intimidating than it might sound; there are Kardex tutorials throughout the year in which they cover cases that are very similar/identical to those that come up in the exam.
 If it’s a pass/fail or honours viva you may also be asked additional questions related to your written exam.

 The lecture notes for pharmacology are generally quite good and you can definitely do well with them alone.
 Take heed if you hear the words ‘That would make a nice MCQ, wouldn’t it?’!
 A BNF is also really useful.
 A new one is published every 6 months so if you ask the hospital pharmacy very nicely, they might let you take an old one.
 Just don’t all go at once!
 We found it useful to draw out the flowcharts for treatment plans, e.g. heart failure, anxiety, community/hospital-acquired pneumonia; and know the doses for the ‘big’ drugs, e.g. low-dose aspirin, heparin, antidotes.